picklepete/pyicloud/README.md

 #### Lost Mode

 Lost mode is slightly different to the "Play Sound" functionality in that it allows the person who picks up the phone to call a specific phone number *without having to enter the passcode*.
-Just like "Play Sound" you may pass a custom message which the device will display, if it's not overriden the custom message of "This iPhone has been lost.
+Just like "Play Sound" you may pass a custom message which the device will display, if it's not overridden the custom message of "This iPhone has been lost.
 Please call me." is used.

 ```
 >>> phone_number = '555-373-383'